 - Or when she finds something funny

 I captured these faces on camera.
-We had so much fun and, boy, do I love Cam’s angry face.
+We had so much fun and, boy, does Cammy know how to pull an angry face!!!

 I fiddled with the photos on PicMonkey to create some emotion prompt labels.
 These became the labels for each bookmark.